kings-cs/CS380-F17-LampronChet/README.md

  	<br>	//When saving the image, if the filetype is not specified in the filename it will default to the type of png.
 THIS FEATURE DOES NOT WORK YET PLEASE SEE BUGS.
 	<br> 	4.
 Open the raw README.md by clicking about or ctrl-a.
 Temporarily disabled.
 	<br>	5.
 Close a file using the Close menu item, but be careful I treat this as my garbage collector, the FILE WILL BE LOST!
+	<br>    6.
+Mosaic asks for a number of tiles.
+Please enter an integer value like 2048.
+A custom JOptionPane is used here so that you may cancel your tiles selection without running Mosaic.

 II.
 Image editing:
 	<br>Implemented items: